jeffreycwitt/hn202/docs/class-10.md

 <div class="discussion" markdown="1">
 {:.rquestion}

-From our introduction, did you get a some of the problems that we’re being raised?
+From our introduction, did you get a sense of some of the problems that were being raised?
 How would you describe the problem in your own words?

 </div>